commercetools/telefonistka/docs/argocd.md

 ```

 > [!Note]
-> The applcationSet controller might need to be configured to ignore changes to this specific key, like so:
+> The `ApplicationSet` controller might need to be configured to ignore changes to this specific key, like so:
 >
 > ```yaml
 > spec: